Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Requirements for Graduation

-The Bachelor of Arts (B.A.) degree is available to students in any major.
-The Bachelor of Science (B.S.) degree is available to students majoring in Astrophysics, Biochemistry, Biology, Chemistry, Physics, or Psychology.
-Students completing one of these five majors may elect either the B.A. or the B.S. degree.
-The B.S. degree is appropriate for students planning further education in a graduate or professional school.
+Lycoming College offers Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees.
+Most majors offer a B.A. or a B.S. degree, but students majoring in Biology, Chemistry, Physics, and Psychology may elect either the B.A. or the B.S. degree.
+When there is a selection, the B.S. degree is most appropriate for students planning further education in a graduate or professional school.

 Every baccalaureate degree candidate is expected to meet the following requirements in order to qualify for graduation: